• Skip to primary navigation

 • Use a small saucepan with high edges from frying.

-• Bring oil temperature up to 360-370℉ after frying each ice cream ball.
+• Bring oil temperature back up to 360-370℉ after frying each ice cream ball.

 • Fry only one ice cream ball at a time.

-• Freeze immediately after frying on a baking sheet lined with wax paper.
+• To make ahead, re-freeze immediately after frying on a baking sheet lined with wax paper.

-plastic bag filled with cornflakes being crushed with a rolling pin2
+plastic bag filled with cornflakes being crushed with a rolling pin

-Vanilla ice cream rolled in cornflake mixture on a baking sheet lined with wax paper6
+Vanilla ice cream rolled in cornflake mixture on a baking sheet lined with wax paper

 1. Divide the vanilla ice cream into 6 scoops.
 Place the scoops onto a wax paper-lined baking sheet.
 Place in the freezer for at least an hour.

-2. In the meantime prepared cornflake mixture by crushing cornflakes.
+2. In the meantime prepare cornflake mixture by crushing cornflakes.

 3. In a shallow bowl add crushed cornflakes, coconut, and cinnamon.
 Toss together until cinnamon and coconut are evenly dispersed throughout the cornflake crumbs.
 Set aside.